Modesto Stargazing & Astronomy Report

 Where are darker skies near Modesto?

-The closest meaningfully darker mapped site is 15239, California, about 44 km west of Modesto, reaching Bortle 6.
+The closest meaningfully darker mapped site is East Harney Lane, California, about 50 km west south west of Modesto, reaching Bortle 6.

 When is the sky darkest in Modesto?